Last updated: February 21, 2024

-On this page, we cover the various ways in which mileage deduction manifests as part of various self-employed tax states, addressing the question “what can you claim on taxes?” along with other tax deductions that are common when you drive your vehicle for business and choose an expense driven method over the IRS’s standard mileage rate.
+The IRS offers two methods.
+We’re going to cover the various ways in which mileage deduction manifests as part of various self-employed tax states, addressing the question “What can you claim on taxes?” along with other tax deductions that are common when you drive your vehicle for business and choose an expense driven method over the IRS’s standard mileage rate.

 There are many tax write-offs for self-employed persons, but when it comes to mileage, you must first determine what method you wish to use: the actual expenses method, or the standard mileage rate.
 It is only through doing this that you can understand how to write off business expenses or how to write off a car for business in an appropriate way.